NoSQL Document Store Visualizations

 }

-Converting a NoSQL document store into a network
+Converting a NoSQL document store into a graph

-When visualizing document store data as a network, we may first need to convert the flat data structure into a connected network model of nodes and links.
-Each document in the NoSQL database can be mapped to a network item, such as a link or node, with several properties.
+When visualizing document store data as a graph, we may first need to convert the flat data structure into a connected graph model of nodes and links.
+Each document in the NoSQL database can be mapped to a graph item, such as a link or node, with several properties.

 For example, if investigating car insurance fraud, it could be advisable to look for vehicles with more than one insurance policy.
 In this case the Vehicle Identification Numbers and Policy Numbers would be mapped to nodes, with the remaining data entities included as properties: